MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Submit-MgSecurityTiIndicator.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths18Nbj75SecurityTiindicatorsMicrosoftGraphSubmittiindicatorsPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPaths18Nbj75SecurityTiindicatorsMicrosoftGraphSubmittiindicatorsPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Value <IMicrosoftGraphTiIndicator[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Action <String>]`: tiAction
     - `[ActivityGroupNames <String[]>]`: The cyber threat intelligence name(s) for the parties responsible for the malicious activity covered by the threat indicator.
     - `[AdditionalInformation <String>]`: A catchall area into which extra data from the indicator not covered by the other tiIndicator properties may be placed.
 Data placed into additionalInformation will typically not be utilized by the targetProduct security tool.
     - `[AzureTenantId <String>]`: Stamped by the system when the indicator is ingested.
 The Azure Active Directory tenant id of submitting client.
 Required.
     - `[Confidence <Int32?>]`: An integer representing the confidence the data within the indicator accurately identifies malicious behavior.
-Acceptable values are 0 - 100 with 100 being the highest.
+Acceptable values are 0 – 100 with 100 being the highest.
     - `[Description <String>]`: Brief description (100 characters or less) of the threat represented by the indicator.
 Required.
     - `[DiamondModel <String>]`: diamondModel
     - `[DomainName <String>]`: